millicentli/millicentli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I recently graduated from the University of Washington with my bachelor's in computer science.
 My research interests are at the intersections of NLP and HCI, or more specifically applied to healthcare.
-I have previously worked with [Shwetak Patel](https://homes.cs.washington.edu/~shwetak/) on building ubiquitous computing sensing tools for healthcare, and [Noah Smith](https://homes.cs.washington.edu/~nasmith/) on neural model interpretability and applying NLP to healthcare.
+In my undergrad, I was advised by [Shwetak Patel](https://homes.cs.washington.edu/~shwetak/) on building ubiquitous computing sensing tools for healthcare, and by [Noah Smith](https://homes.cs.washington.edu/~nasmith/) on neural model interpretability and applying NLP to healthcare.

 # **News**
 **March 2021:** I just graduated from the University of Washington with my bachelor's in computer science!